hchautran/PiToMe/README.md

 model.visual_encoder.ratio = 0.9
 ```
 In the future, we are planning support checkpoints from HuggingFace.
-### Image Classification
+Image Classification
+---
-For image classification tasks, we are currenty supporting  `deit` and `mae` models.
-You can try directly compressing these models for off-the-shell performance or retrain them by omitting the `--eval` argument.
+We are currently supporting the `diet` and `Mae` models for image classification tasks.
+You can try directly compressing these models for off-the-shell performance or retraining them by omitting the `--eval` argument.

 ``` sh
 python main_ic.py \